danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

         **scheduler = Schedulers.computation()** /* what is this scheduler used for? */
 )
 ```

+It can be seen, that in this example, if we choose to have the parameter named "observeOn", its meaning will be unclear at the point it is being used, but if we choose the name "scheduler", then the purpose of the parameter is being unclear for the one using the function.

+#### Interface implementation

 There is a problem related to the implementation of generic interfaces for more specific cases: usually, it would be more meaningful to use different names, as can be seen in the following example from the related issue: [KT-59531](https://youtrack.jetbrains.com/issue/KT-59531/Add-a-way-to-make-parameter-names-of-interface-functions-non-stable)